apache/airavata/modules/registry/registry-core/README.md

 ## Known Issues

-- can create schema migrations that add columns/tables, but not ones that remove them. **Creating schema migrations that drop columns/tables will have to be done manually.**
+- can automatically create schema migrations that add columns/tables, but not ones that remove them. **Creating schema migrations that drop columns/tables will have to be done manually.**
 - ide-integration has a separate persistence.xml file.
 Why?
 - schema generation generates a PRIMARY KEY for VIEWs that are mapped to an Entity, for example ExperimentSummary.
+- when unique constraints are added to an entity, the generated migration scripts do not include an ALTER TABLE statement to add it.
+However, the database script does include the unique constraint so it can be copied from that into an `ALTER TABLE ADD UNIQUE ...` statement in the migation script.
+- when the definition of a column is chaged, the generated migrations do not include an ALTER STATEMENT to update it.
+However, the database script does reflect the updated column definition so it can be copied from that into an `ALTER TABLE MODIFY COLUMN col_name ...`.